-We want you to know brethren about the grace of God which has been shown in the churches of Macedonia, for in a severe test of affliction, their abundance of joy and their extreme poverty have overflowed in a wealth of liberality on their part . . .
-I say this not as a command, but to prove by the earnestness of others that your love also is genuine.
-(8:1, 2, 8)
+We want you to know brethren about the grace of God which has been shown in the churches of Macedonia, for in a severe test of affliction, their abundance of joy and their extreme poverty have overflowed in a wealth of liberality on their part. . . .
+I say this not as a command, but to prove by the earnestness of others that your love also is genuine (2 Corinthians 8:1–2, 8).

 Paul gives the Macedonians as an example of earnest love to see if the Corinthians will imitate them.
 Now what is love according to verses 1 and 2?
-First, it results from God's work of grace: "We want you to know about the grace of God which has been shown in the churches of Macedonia."
-Second, this experience of God filled the Macedonians with an abundance of joy (v.
-2).
+First, it results from God’s work of grace: “We want you to know about the grace of God which has been shown in the churches of Macedonia.”
+Second, this experience of God filled the Macedonians with an “abundance of joy.”
 Note that the joy was not because God had made them materially rich.
-In fact, they were in "extreme poverty" according to verse 2.
-So their joy was not in things but in God.
+In fact, they were in “extreme poverty” according to verse 2.
+So, their joy was not in things, but in God.
 Third, their abundant joy overflowed in liberality when Paul took up a collection for the poor saints in Jerusalem.
 What, then, is the love which Paul saw here?
 Love is the overflow of joy in God which meets the needs of others.
-Notice verse 4: "They begged (Paul) earnestly for the favor of taking part in the relief of the saints."
-We mustn't think that when they gave liberally their relation to God was compelling them to act against their main desires.
+Notice verse 4: “They begged [Paul] earnestly for the favor of taking part in the relief of the saints.”
+We mustn’t think that when they gave liberally their relation to God was compelling them to act against their main desires.

-When your children beg for one more ride on the roller coaster ("O can we, daddy?
-Can we?"), it's not because they are driven by some moral ideal contrary to their wishes.
-When Macedonians—poverty stricken Macedonians—beg Paul for the privilege of giving money to a benevolence fund, we may assume that's what they want to do.
+When your children beg for one more ride on the roller coaster (“Oh can we, Daddy?
+Can we?”), it’s not because they are driven by some moral ideal contrary to their wishes.
+When Macedonians — poverty-stricken Macedonians — beg Paul for the privilege of giving money to a benevolence fund, we may assume that’s what they want to do.
 To be sure, they are denying themselves whatever food and clothing that money might have bought them, but their self-denial is not for the sake of some sterile, joyless act of duty.
-They are giving up the pleasure of extra food for the joy of sharing God's grace with others.
-These people are so full of joy in God that giving—even out of poverty—is not a burden but a blessing.
-They have discovered the labor of Christian Hedonism: LOVE!
+They are giving up the pleasure of extra food for the joy of sharing God’s grace with others.
+These people are so full of joy in God that giving — even out of poverty — is not a burden, but a blessing.
+They have discovered the labor of Christian Hedonism: love!
 Love is the overflow of joy in God which meets the needs of others.

 Love Is More than Action